College of Education Departments

 5379.
 Adult Learning and Development.
 3(3-0)

-Research, theory, and principles of adult learning and development explored.
+Research, theory and principles of adult learning and development explored.
 Evaluation of adult interests and skills through a variety of strategies discussed.
 Application of theory presented through class projects.

 5388.
 Introduction to Adult Education.
 3(3-0)

-A historical and structural overview of the adult education movement as well as a systematic examination of the role of adult education across a wide range of institutional settings.
+A historical and structural overview of the adult education movement as well as a systematic examination of the role of the adult education across a wide range of institutional settings.

 5389.
 Evaluation and Measurement in Adult Education.
 3(3-0)

 An in-depth examination of principles of testing and measurement with particular reference to adult learners in a variety of adult education settings.
-Students will gain a working familiarity with the numerous testing Instruments available for adults as well as gain skill in developing teacher-made measurements.
+Students will gain a working familiarity with the numerous testing instruments available for adults as well as gain skill in developing teacher-made measurements.

 5391.
 Curriculum and Program Planning in Adult Education.
 3(3-0)